- Adult Roles

 - Honorable Mention, to the next 10%.
 These students each receive a white ribbon with a medallion.

 We select the best Junior exhibits as Junior Champions.

-During the afternoon, we re-interview the Class I Seniors to select our Senior Champions, who will represent us at the ISEF in Los Angeles, California.
+During the afternoon, we re-interview our top seniors to select our Senior Champions, who will represent us at the ISEF in Los Angeles, California.

 In parallel to the judging for the EISEF awards, many other organizations—scientific, engineering, or educational—will also interview students to find ones who merit their own Sponsored Awards.
 The Sponsoring Organizations provide awards directly to individual students in the form of cash, certificates, or other non-monetary recognition.
 Past sponsors have included:

 - individuals who want to inspire excellence among eastern Iowa’s students

 The Award Sponsor determines the criteria for presenting the award: which students should receive the award, and what they should do to merit it.
 The page For Award Sponsors describes how to sponsor an award.

 The legendary founder of EISEF.
 The EISEF senior champions each receive a plaque for their school bearing this person’s name.